kiran-capoor94/kiran-capoor94.github.io/content/posts/journey-to-building-a-saas-product.md

 Being a businessman & a Dev, I thought first of the opportunity, it’s pros, it’s cons & lastly the market that I intend to target.
 As to me, customers come first then the app and then the monetary aspects.

-While searching for an opportunity, I stumbled upon ‘Email Marketing’.
+While searching for an opportunity, I stumbled upon *‘Email Marketing’*.
 Email marketing for the most part has been driven by analytics, data, automation, and personalization.
 It’s one of the most underrated methods in Digital Marketing as it requires in-depth knowledge about your target audience than any other technique, but has the opportunity to become the largest conversion technique in the shortest amount of time.

 A great copy, a simple email sending tool, and knowledge about your targets are all you really need to succeed at Email Marketing.
 Tools like Mailchimp & Sendgrid provide with everything at an extravagant cost.
-Upon closer inspection using AWS’s Cost Estimates & bits of Excel data modeling.
+Upon closer inspection using **AWS’s Cost Estimates** & bits of Excel data modeling.

 I found a few points –

-1. Price to cost ratio was manageable for a small startup like mine.
+1. **Price to cost ratio** was manageable for a small startup like mine.
-2. I can offer ‘core’ features at a really low cost ~\$10 for 10,000 to 50,000 emails.
+2. I can offer ‘core’ features at a **really low cost** _~\$10 for 10,000 to 50,000 emails_.
-3. A customer-centric approach is the best way forward.
+3. A **customer-centric approach** is the best way forward.
-4. Automation will be built at a later stage as I will need data as to how much of that solution is beneficial for my customers.
+4. Automation will be built at a later stage as I will need data as to how much of that _solution is beneficial for my customers_.
 5. Drag and drop Templates are great to use but have issues with Email Clients.
-In the first release, I will have to keep this solution aside until I find a complete answer to this problem.
+6. In the first release, *I will have to keep this solution aside until I find a complete answer to this problem*.

 ## Where to begin?

 This question puzzled me for the longest time.
 The answer was simple.

-Design a Plan Of Action.
+**Design a Plan Of Action.**

-Will be continued in the next part.
-Thanks for reading 😁
+_Will be continued in the next part.
+Thanks for reading_ 😁